box/box-swift-sdk-gen/docs/UserCollaborations.md

 ### Arguments

 - collaborationId `String`
-  - The ID of the collaboration Example: "1234"
+  - The ID of the collaboration.
+Example: "1234"
 - queryParams `GetCollaborationByIdQueryParams`
   - Query parameters of getCollaborationById method
 - headers `GetCollaborationByIdHeaders`